muschellij2/process_head_ct/example/index.md

 Unzipping Series
 ```

+Here we extracted a single series of a CT brain scan.
+The data are in DICOM format.

 ## Converting DICOM to NIfTI

-We will use [`dcm2niix`](https://github.com/rordenlab/dcm2niix) to convert from DICOM to NIfTI.
-The function `dcm2niix` is wrapped in `dcm2niir`.
+We will use [`dcm2niix`](https://github.com/rordenlab/dcm2niix) to convert the data from DICOM to NIfTI.
+The function `dcm2niix` is wrapped in the `dcm2niir` R package [@dcm2niir].
 We will use `dcm2niir::dcm2nii` to convert the file.
 We use `check_dcm2nii` to grab the relevant output files:

 ```r